ronrothjr/tricklejs/README.md

 ### Installation

-Just add the Trickle.js file to your project and the dependencies listed above.
+Just add the Trickle.js and Trickle.css files to your project and the dependencies listed above.

 ### Usage

 Instantiate a Trickle...
 ```
 var filter = new Trickle({
-  id: 'FiltersDiv',
   current: window.currentFilter,
+  id: 'FiltersDiv',                   //optional IF class="trickle" is used
   title: 'Trickle Filters',           //optional
   url: '/Filters/UpdateFilters',      //optional
   all: 'All',                         //optional